 Wow, I watched Michael Pollan’s PBS film In Defense Of Food and I highly recommend seeing it.
 I first rented it on Prime video, but then got the DVD from the library because I wanted to dive into it and remember what was said.
 As you may know, when I read great books, I take notes.
 Well, I did the same with this DVD.
 Below are my notes.

-In Defense Of Food
+In Defense Of Food by Michael Pollan:

 I’m a writer, I don’t have a scientific background am I qualified to take people on this journey?
 I’ve spent a lot of time writing articles and tracing the food chain and showing people where their food came from, how it was produced, and following meals back to the farm.
 What I found from readers is they just really want to know is what should I eat.
 No wonder people are confused.
 Everyday there’s a different headline.
 Eat more fiber, drink less milk, eggs are bad, eggs are good.
 I became absorbed in, yeah what do we know.
 What do we know about the links between diet and health?
 I decided to see if I could come up with some guidance for myself, my readers, my family, on how to eat if you’re concerned about your health.